Cap'n Proto: Networking

 Cap'n Proto RPC is network aware: supporting both handling of disconnects and promise pipelining, wherein a server pipes the output of one function into another function.
 This saves a client a round trip per successive call to the server without having to provide a dedicated API for every possible call graph.
 Cap'n Proto can be layered on top of TLS and support for the Noise Protocol Framework is on the roadmap.
 Cap'n Proto RPC is transport agnostic, with the mainline implementation supporting WebSockets, HTTP, TCP, and UDP.

 Capability security

 The Cap'n Proto RPC standard has a rich capability security model based on the CapTP protocol used by the E programming language.

 As of October 2020, the reference implementation only supports level 2.

+Comparison to other serialization formats

+Cap'n Proto is often compared to other zero-copy serialization formats, such as Google's FlatBuffers and Simple Binary Encoding (SBE).

 Adoption

 Cap'n Proto was originally created for Sandstorm.io, a startup offering a web application hosting platform with capability-based security.
-After Sandstorm.io failed commercially, the development team was acqui-hired by Cloudflare; which uses Cap'n Proto internally.
+After Sandstorm.io failed commercially, the development team was acqui-hired by Cloudflare, which uses Cap'n Proto internally.